-A simple Norman motte, founded by Hugh d'Avranches, Earl of Chester, in about 1090.
+Abergwyngregyn Castle is a simple Norman motte founded by Hugh d'Avranches, Earl of Chester, in about 1090.
 Today, little remains beyond a tumble of stones marking the location of a stone keep atop the motte.
 The castle mound was built up with boulders taken from the nearby river.
 Abergwyngregyn,

-An Edwardian (Edward I) concentric castle, begun in 1295 on a marshy plain (the name means "beautiful marsh"), to the design of James of St. George, who also worked on Harlech.
+Beaumaris Castle is a concentric castle begun in 1295 for Edward I. The castle stands on a marshy plain (the name means "beautiful marsh").
+Beamaris was designed by James of St. George, who also worked on Harlech.
 The innovation here was staggered entrances between the inner and outer walls.
 The castle was never finished, as the Welsh threat evaporated.
 Castle Street,

 Wales, LL58 8AP